TITLE Event and Meeting Services Coordinator

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides customer service by receiving requests for use of the facility, obtaining additional information from clients as needed, assisting clients to find alternative space, dates, or types of facilities when the client’s initial request is not available, coordinating with other university departments and contractors, especially catering and PSU operations staff, to provide information and services to clients, and processing requests using specialized software to enter events and event details and to provide reports as needed.
+1. Provides customer service by receiving requests for use of the facilities, obtaining additional information from clients as needed, assisting clients to find alternative space, dates, or types of facilities when the client’s initial request is not available, coordinating with other university departments and contractors, especially catering and PSU operations staff, to provide information and services to clients, and processing requests using specialized software to enter events and event details and to provide reports as needed.

-2. Provides basic event planning information to clients by explaining PSU and University policies and procedures clearly and offering information about additional resources available for event planners.
+2. Provides event planning information to clients by explaining PSU and University policies and procedures clearly and offering information about additional resources available for event planners.

 3. Updates the reservation software regularly with current parameter information such as building hours, holidays, capacity changes, new facilities, new client date, etc.